stashed/docs/docs/guides/latest/batch-backup/batch-backup.md

 #### Backup

 We have to create a `BackupBatch` crd targeting the respective MySQL database and WordPress Deployment that we have deployed.
-Stash will inject a sidecar container into WordPress Deployment and create job for MySQL database to take a periodic backup of the application's data.
+Stash will inject a sidecar container into WordPress Deployment and create job for MySQL database to take a periodic backup of the applications' data.

 **Create BackupBatch:**